dilungasr/reuse/README.md

 - If an attempt fails (no config file found), **reuse** will decide to run in **interactive mode**.

 The precedence level ranking:

 1. Interactive
 2. explicitly provided config file via **-u**
 3. reuse.js or reuse.yaml or reuse.yaml or reuse.toml

+# Contributing

+Everyone with Golang skills is warmly welcomed!